kalvelukas/rpgbot/README.rst

 1. run on Discord
 2. roll dice to the chat
-3. learn about test driven dev
+3. learn about test driven development
-4. learn about and try a more complex project structure
+4. learn about and try a more complex project structure (pseudocomplexity on purpose)
-5. at least get something ready in january ;)
+5. at least get the diceroller ready in january ;)
 ------------
 I aim for the following project structure: (C&C welcome)

-rpgbot
+rpgbot_project
-├── sample
+├── code
 │   ├── functions         # all the dicerolling, random encounters etc. happening here │   |   ├── __init__.py
-│   |   ├── diceroller.py
+│   |   ├── dice.py
-│   |   └── client.py
+│   |   └── formatter.py
 │   ├── libraries         # for information the program accesses
-│   |   ├── resources
+│   |   ├── resources     # stuff inside these folders, based on rule framework
 │   |   ├── mobs
 │   |   ├── npcs
 │   |   ├── gear